 Bonus: More Free Things to do in St. Louis with Kids

-In addition to the amazing free attractions included in our top 10 above, the following locations also offer free admission.
-Saint Louis also hosts a variety of special events that are free; check the calendar at explorestlouis.com.
+In addition to the amazing free attractions included above, the following locations also offer free admission.
+St. Louis also hosts a variety of special events that are free; check the calendar at explorestlouis.com.

 - Missouri History Museum